 Hepato-pancreato-biliary (HPB) Service

-Our team of surgeons are experienced at performing complex operations of the liver, pancreas, bile ducts and gallbladder.
-We offer both open and minimally-invasive (laparoscopic) procedures for surgical treatment of hepato-pancreato-biliary conditions.
-The use of minimally-invasive procedures benefit patients by allowing smaller incisions, less post-operative pain, faster recovery and a shorter hospital stay.
+Our team of surgeons is highly experienced at performing complex operations of the liver, pancreas, bile ducts and gallbladder, having trained both locally and internationally in high-volume centers.
+We offer both open and minimally-invasive (laparoscopic) surgical procedures for treatment of these conditions.
+The use of minimally-invasive procedures benefits patients by allowing smaller incisions, reduced post-operative pain, faster recovery and a shorter hospital stay.

 If you have questions, or want to learn more about the diagnosis and treatment of diseases of the liver, pancreas, bile ducts or gallbladder, make an appointment with the SKH Hepato-pancreato-biliary team.
-You may also attain a referral form your family physician from the polyclinic or your local GP clinic.
+You may also attain a referral from your family physician, the polyclinic or your local GP clinic.

 Our Approach